jchanvfx/LesmillsNZ-FitbitOS/README.md

-# LesMills NZ - Fitbit
+# Fitbit LM Workouts

-Non official LesMills fitbit app for tracking your group fitness classes and displplay the group fitness timetable.
+Fitbit exercise app that tracks group fitness workouts and displaying timetable classes from the New Zealand LesMills website.

-NOTE: Current this app is only supported for the ``Fitbit Versa 2``
+NOTE: Current this app is only packages for the ``Versa 2`` at the moment as that is the only device I own for testing.